Helix128/Helix.Encryption/README.md

 Returns a decrypted string of the input.

+# Constant Seed mode

+This mode can be enabled in the Helix tab on top of the editor window,in the Encryption section and click Settings.

+Toggle Constant Seed for enabling/disabling it.

+This mode allows the encryption seed to be generated once and saved to be used later so it becomes constant even after closing and reloading the game.
+This could be useful for encrypting save data and then loading it again with the same seed.

 # How it works

 It uses a global seed for each character in the input which changes randomly when there is an encryption.